 Web3 Developer Salaries

 The average yearly salaries for Web3 developers can vary greatly depending on skill level and years of experience, but can expect to be between $125,000 and $200,000 per year.
-Here's an overview of the most popular Web3 developer roles and their salaries.
+Here's an overview of the most popular Web3 expert roles and their salaries.

 According to ZipRecruiter, the average yearly salary for a blockchain developer is $154,550 or $74 per hour.
 Note that this average is mostly drawn from larger companies.
 If you add smaller companies and startups into the mix, the average yearly salary drops to $80,000 per year.